Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Game options:

-We hug the ball gently
+We will hug the ball tenderly,

-Put the ball to the chest.
+Place the ball against your chest.

 Let's push him away casually.

-And now, let's catch up together:
+Now, let’s catch up together:

 They run after the ball.

-We need to pity him!
+We need to feel sorry for him!

 Pick up the ball and